 Cyber risk analysts often work with other IT professionals such as network security administrators, software engineers, electrical engineers, and computer systems analysts, among others.
 You’ll find that your job requires you to adapt to different techniques of computer system analysis depending on who you work with at the time.

 Cyber risk analysts benefit from a great career outlook, no matter where they work.
-The field is growing every year, and the BLS projects an estimated 31% growth from 2019 to 2029.
-That’s much higher than almost every other industry they measured, meaning there will be plenty of cyber security jobs available over the next decade.
+The field is growing every year, and the BLS projects an estimated 33% growth for information security analysts from 2023 to 2033.
+That’s much higher than almost every other industry measured, meaning there will be plenty of cyber security jobs available over the next decade.

 Search Programs Offering Cybersecurity Majors